babel-utils/babel-plugin-tester/README.md

   // Tests as an object
   tests: {
     // The key is the title.
 The value is the code that is unchanged (because
-    // snapshot == false).
-Test title will be: "1. does not change code with no
+    // snapshot == false across all tests).
+Test title will be: "1. does not
-    // identifiers"
+    // change code with no identifiers"
     'does not change code with no identifiers': '"hello";',

     // Test title will be: "2. changes this code"